AITwinMinds/ChatGPT-UI/README.md

 ## Usage

-1. **API Key Setup**: Obtain an API key from OpenAI and enter it in the provided field.
-Click "Fix/Unfix API Key" to toggle the fix/unfix status.
+1. **Obtaining API Key**: Obtain your API key from OpenAI platform ([https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)).
+If you're a free user, the first three months are free.
+After this period, consider becoming a plus user or creating a new account to access an additional three months of free usage.

+2. **Entering API Key**: Once you have your API key, enter it into the designated field in the interface.
+You can toggle the fix/unfix status by clicking "Fix/Unfix API Key."

-2. **Prompt Selection**: Choose the type of prompt you want to generate by selecting the appropriate radio button.
+3. **Prompt Selection**: Choose the type of prompt you want to generate by selecting the appropriate radio button.

-3. **Language Translation**: If translating, select the source and target languages from the dropdowns.
+4. **Language Translation**: If translating, select the source and target languages from the dropdowns.

-4. **Clipboard Option**: By checking the "Use last clipboard text" checkbox, you can easily apply the text from your clipboard as part of the prompt.
+5. **Clipboard Option**: By checking the "Use last clipboard text" checkbox, you can easily apply the text from your clipboard as part of the prompt.
 This provides a quick way to incorporate external content into your queries.

-5. **Input Text**: Enter the prompt manually or input text for manual prompts or code debugging.
+6. **Input Text**: Enter the prompt manually or input text for manual prompts or code debugging.

-6. **HTTP Proxy**: Enable the HTTP proxy option and configure the proxy server and port if necessary.
+7. **HTTP Proxy**: Enable the HTTP proxy option and configure the proxy server and port if necessary.

-7. **Generate Response**: Click the "Generate" button to generate a response based on the selected options.
+8. **Generate Response**: Click the "Generate" button to generate a response based on the selected options.

-8. **Stop Process**: Click the "Stop" button to halt the response generation process.
+9. **Stop Process**: Click the "Stop" button to halt the response generation process.

 ## Download